 Prague, Czech Republic

 Opened as part of the Jesuit university in 1722, Baroque library is known for its vast collection of foreign theological literature; many of its books were sent from abolished monastic libraries.
 Boasting stunning religious-centred interiors, there’s ceiling frescos, portraits of Jesuit saints, patrons of the university and prominent representatives.
 It now stands as one of the Czech Republic’s national libraries.

 The Bibliothèque Sainte-Geneviève, which dates back further than 1148, was originally founded as a monastic library.
 Although the library survived the tumultuous years of the Revolution, the abbey it was part of was dissolved and turned into a school.
 During the 18th century a new abbey church was re-built, which became the famous Panthéon, located opposite Sainte-Geneviève Library.
 The current library building, opened in 1851, was created by architect Henri Labrouste.
-Today it stands as the university library for Paris 1 Panthéon-Sorbonne university, holding around 2 million documents.
+Today, it remains one of the world’s most beautiful libraries, functioning as the university library for Paris 1 Panthéon-Sorbonne university, holding around 2 million documents.
 With its grand marble entrance hall and majestic two-storey reading room complete with a cast iron ceiling, it certainly deserves its spot on the list.

 The Biblioteca do Convento de Mafra is located in the pretty town of Mafra in Lisbon, occupying the most prestigious room Portugal’s national palace.
 Founded in the early 18th century, the 90-metre long library it is known to be one of the most significant Enlightenment libraries in Europe.
 Its Baroque interiors are grand and beautiful, with floor covered with rose, grey and white marble tiles and wooden bookshelves situated in two rows, containing over 36,000 leather-bound volumes.